dntks/easyLUT/README.md

-With easyLUT you can apply several type of LUT filters to your Bitmaps and ImageViews easily.
+With easyLUT you can apply several types of color look-up table (CLUT) transformations to your Bitmaps and ImageViews easily.

 EasyLUT is available on jCenter:

 `compile 'hu.don.easylut:easylut:0.4'`

- In the https://github.com/dntks/easyLUT/tree/master/app you can check an example usage of the library.
+This project includes a sample of the library in the `sample` module.
+The library itself is located in `library`.

 Example usage with LUT resouce id: